BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 brilliant at it.
 I mean, we've seen in just the past few years, very small political moves that the church has engaged in.
 Political or monetary, either way really.
 The two are so tightly interwoven, they're basically synonymous at this point.
-We've seen their moves when it comes to acquiring new land, or building new church houses and new temples in places that don't fucking need these massive, white, Victorian, Gothic-almost-looking buildings that don't serve any purpose but for people to do rituals in and say passwords and secret
+We've seen their moves when it comes to acquiring new land or building new church houses and new temples in places that don't fucking need these massive, white, Victorian, Gothic-almost-looking buildings that don't serve any purpose but for people to do rituals in and say passwords and secret